Solid-Interactive/solid-book/php/magento-2/README.md

 * Stores > Settings > Configuration > Advanced > Admin > Security > Admin Session Lifetime (seconds)
 * Source: https://magento.stackexchange.com/a/101861/83194

+## Search results
+* m1 search type could be configured from three options, like, fulltext, or combined (like and fulltext)
+* m2 search type cannot be configured and is set to fulltext.
+* m2 search is tuned by adjusting the products attributes at Stores > Attribute > Product:
+  * Use in search: set yes/no to search the attribute.
+  * Weight: increase to make the attribute more important to search results, e.g. name should probably have a higher search weight than other attributes.

 ## Helpful References

 * [Creating a theme](https://devdocs.magento.com/guides/v2.3/frontend-dev-guide/themes/theme-create.html)